2i2i/whitepaper/README.md

 Using a chain of CFS, defined below, we can transact arbitrarily small (or large) values.

-Hence, every kind and quantity of any supply is supported by this market.
+Hence, every kind and quantity of any supply is supported.
-**It is infinitely inclusive.**
+The market model is **infinitely inclusive**.

 <br></br>
 ## Smart contracts